dannymagnus/CI_MS1_RRWeddings/README.md

 ## Feature 8: 404

-This feature isn't considered a user feature but it redirects the user back to any of the valid links.
+This feature redirects the user back to any of the valid links rather than the user using browser controls.

 ![Error 404](https://github.com/dannymagnus/wedding-company/blob/master/docs/features/oops-feature.png)

+**The 404 page highlights the following user stories**

+*13. The user should be able to navigate back through the site structure in case of page not found without using the browser back button.

 ## Validation